Mark Wrathall

-Mark Wrathall (born 1965) is Professor of Philosophy at the University of Oxford and a fellow and tutor at Corpus Christi College, Oxford.
+Mark Adam Wrathall (born February 1, 1965) is Professor of Philosophy at the University of Oxford and a fellow and tutor at Corpus Christi College, Oxford.
 He is considered a leading interpreter of the philosophy of Martin Heidegger.
 Wrathall is featured in Tao Ruspoli's film Being in the World.
-According to a recent reviewer of Wrathall's latest book, "Wrathall's writing is clear and comprehensive, ranging across virtually all of Heidegger's collected works....
-Wrathall's overall interpretation of Heidegger's work is crystal clear, compelling, and relevant."

-Education and career
+Early life, education and career

-Mark Wrathall received a BA in philosophy at Brigham Young University in 1988.
+Mark (Adam) Wrathall was born in Provo, Utah in 1965, and was raised in the towns of Greece and Pittsford in upstate New York.
+He spent his freshman year of high school at The Ridings High School in Winterbourne, England, and graduated from Pittsford Mendon High School in 1983.
+He received a BA in philosophy at Brigham Young University in 1988.
 In 1991, he received both a Juris Doctor from Harvard and an MA in philosophy from Boston College.
-After clerking for Judge Cecil F. Poole at the U.S. Court of Appeals for the Ninth Circuit, he pursued a Ph.D. in philosophy from the University of California at Berkeley, graduating in 1996, where he was a student of the Heidegger scholar Hubert Dreyfus.
+After clerking for Cecil F. Poole at the U.S. Court of Appeals for the Ninth Circuit, he pursued a Ph.D. in philosophy from the University of California at Berkeley, where he was a student of the Heidegger scholar Hubert Dreyfus, graduating in 1996, with a disseration on “Unconcealment and Truth”.

 From 1994 to 1996 he was a teaching fellow at Stanford Law School.
-He taught at Brigham Young University from 1996 to 2006 (first in the political science department, then from 1999 in the philosophy department).
-From 2006 to 2017, he was a professor at the University of California, Riverside.
+Afterwards, he taught at Brigham Young University from 1996 to 2006 (first in the political science department, then from 1999 in the philosophy department); he then joined the University of California, Riverside, where he served as Associate Professor from 2007 to 2009 and Professor of Philosophy from 2009 to 2017.
+Since 2017, he has been a Fellow and Tutor in Philosophy at Corpus Christi College.

 Philosophical work

 Wrathall's main interests include phenomenology, existentialism, the phenomenology of religion, and the philosophy of law, but he is best known for his work on Martin Heidegger.

 Wrathall has also contributed to the philosophy of popular culture, editing a book on the philosophical themes found in the music of U2 and publishing essays on film and philosophy.
 Wrathall's work on popular culture intersects with his interests in religion.
 He draws on Heidegger, Kierkegaard, and Nietzsche to describe how secularism and technology undermine belief in objective eternal meanings and values.
 But Wrathall thinks nihilism also "opens up access to richer and more relevant ways for us to understand creation and for us to encounter the divine and the sacred."

+According to a reviewer, "Wrathall's writing is clear and comprehensive, ranging across virtually all of Heidegger's collected works....
+Wrathall's overall interpretation of Heidegger's work is crystal clear, compelling, and relevant."

+Personal life

+Wrathall is a member of The Church of Jesus Christ of Latter Day Saints.
+He has contributed to an LDS journal, and in 2023 presented the Annual Latter-day Saint Lecture at McGill University.